Oct. 18, 2024 | CREB

 Now that we've clarified the differences between down payments and deposits let’s explore some scenarios, starting with Ideal Camille.

-Camille and her REALTOR® found the perfect home listed at $400,000.
-For the 20 per cent down payment, Camille will use $80,000 that she has saved and can provide her lender with a 90-day transaction history for.
-She is pre-approved for a mortgage to cover the remaining purchase funds.
+Imagine Ideal Camille, who, with the assistance of her REALTOR®, finds a home listed at $400,000.
+For a 20 per cent down payment, Camille has saved $80,000 for which she can provide her lender with a 90-day transaction history.
+She is pre-approved for a mortgage to finance the remainder of the purchase.

-To make a strong impression on the seller, Camille and her REALTOR® include a $20,000 deposit in their offer.
-The seller accepts, and Camille delivers the deposit to the seller’s brokerage.
-She then receives a Receipt of Funds, which she provides to her lender.
-Now, the lender knows that $20,000 will count toward her $80,000 down payment.
+To strengthen her offer, Camille and her REALTOR® include a $20,000 deposit.
+Once the seller accepts the offer, Camille delivers the deposit to the seller’s brokerage and receives a Receipt of Funds, she then provides her lender with confirmation that the deposit has been received by the listing brokerage.
+This ensures the lender recognizes that $20,000 will be applied to her $80,000 down payment.

-Only some purchases go as smoothly as Ideal Camille's.
-Sometimes, buyers resemble Gift Cliff.
-Cliff and his REALTOR® are excited about a $300,000 home.
-His dad has gifted him a $15,000 down payment, which is only 5 per cent of the purchase price, so Cliff will need an insured mortgage.
-Eager to secure the home, Cliff instructs his REALTOR® to include the entire $15,000 as a deposit in the offer.
+Not every transaction is as straightforward as Ideal Camille’s.
+Take Gift Cliff, who is eager to purchase a $300,000 home.
+He receives a $15,000 down payment gift from his father, which is only 5 per cent of the purchase price, necessitating an insured mortgage.
+Excited about the home, Cliff instructs his REALTOR® to include the entire $15,000 as a deposit in his offer.

-Once the offer is accepted, the $15,000 deposit is delivered to the selling brokerage.
-Cliff informs his lender that his down payment will come from his deposit, obtaining a Receipt of Funds from the brokerage to send to the lender.
-He also informs the lender that the deposit was a gift from his dad.
-The lender then advises him that a gift letter is required and explains what the letter should include.
+Once his offer is accepted, the $15,000 deposit is sent to the selling brokerage.
+Cliff must inform his lender that his down payment will come from this deposit and advise that the deposit was received by the listing brokerage.
+He also communicates to his lender that the deposit was a gift from his father, prompting the lender to request a gift letter and outline the necessary details for the letter.

 Down payment and deposit pro-tips: